Generally, there are two Delta Dental PPOs that provide partial coverage for orthodontics for dependent children:

 So, to find out how much you'll have to pay out of pocket, examine the specifics of your plan.
 Keep in mind that to get the maximum amount of your coverage, you must obtain care from a dentist or orthodontist in Delta's network.

-Delta Dental HDS Deluxe
+Delta Dental HDS Deluxe (Hawaii only)

 In addition to full coverage on preventive care and 70% coverage on basic procedures, you’ll get 50% coverage on major procedures such as crowns, bridges, and dentures.

 This Delta Dental plan covers braces for children and adults up to the age of 25.
 The coverage rate is 50%, so you’ll be liable for the remaining other half.
 Moreover, there’s a lifetime maximum of $1,000.

 In addition to 100% coverage on preventive care, 80% coverage on basic treatments, and 50% coverage on major dental procedures, this Delta Dental plan also covers braces for dependent children up to 50%.

 However, there is an orthodontic coverage maximum of $1,500 per individual and a 6-month waiting period applies.

 If you don’t have Delta Dental’s orthodontics coverage, braces can be a very costly treatment.
 On the other hand, it may also be among the best investments you ever make.

 Traditional metal braces normally cost between $2,500 and $7,500, if you don’t have coverage like Delta Dental’s braces coverage.
 However, there are numerous variables that affect the price.
 Similar to Invisalign, the precise cost is based on your condition's severity, your orthodontist's fees, and your location.